j-hagedorn/journals_of/content/poems/2020-03-09-membrance-nadia.md

 In any lovely thing we make,
 we accept constraints
-and what we make is lovelier
+and what we make is lovelier,
-for having strained
+brimming with love, for having strained

 The river would not be infinite
 without its banks.